 - Proficiency in a foreign language, especially Spanish

-The CASPA must be completed by the PA program application deadline of November 1.
-As part of the CASPA application process you will be required to submit three letters of recommendations and official transcripts.
+As part of the CASPA application process you will be required to submit three letters of recommendation, official transcripts from all institutions attended, a personal statement and your work/shadow/volunteer experience.

 4. Graduate Record Exam (GRE)